acoomans/SimulatorRemoteNotifications/README.md

 Note that if you send a notification while the app is in the background, _application:didReceiveRemoteNotification:fetchCompletionHandler:_ will only be called when you bring the app to the foreground.

-### Sending a mock remote notification with the iOS Simulator Notifications app
+### Sending a mock remote notification with the _iOS Simulator Notifications_  app

 The project comes with a OSX app called _iOS Simulator Notifications_ to help you send notifications to the iOS Simulator.

-Build and run the target and you'll have a nice interface to send notification to your app in the simulator.
+Build and run the target and you'll have a nice interface to send notification to your app in the simulator (see screenshots).

 ### Sending a mock remote notification in tests